Optimize your landing pages

 2. Place keywords at the beginning of your title when you can.
 The closer your target keyword is to the beginning of your title tag, the more keyword-relevant your page will be considered by search engines.
 Try to always start your title with your keywords to emphasize their importance.

 3. Mention your location in the title to help local SEO.
 If relevant, include the name of your town or state in your title tag to show search engines which geo-specific searches your listing is most relevant to.

 Just like the title tag, meta description is an important indication to search engines of what the page is about.
 Meta descriptions are often used as preview snippets for sites' listings in search results — so for pages with no meta descriptions, the snippet will include the content picked by search engines, which may be unclear and unappealing to searchers.

 How-to: Create a meta description that is in line with SEO best practices.
 In Content Analysis -> Content Editor, under the Title and Meta tags tab, try entering various variants of your description and preview your Google snippet below.
 As you type, you'll see the factors under the Meta tags section recalculate in real time.
-Make sure your final meta description meets all SEO requirements, and the Keywords in meta description tag, Meta description length, Multiple meta description tags are all marked as Done.
+Make sure your final meta description meets all SEO requirements, and the Keywords in meta description tag, Meta description length, Multiple meta description tags are all marked with a green flag.